Threadstone-Wiki/Threadstone-Wiki/pages/unobtainables.md

 - Chain Command Block
 - Structure Block

-Falling blocks that are useful as falling blocks, because they drop no item:
+Falling blocks that are useful as falling blocks, even though they drop no item:
 - Nether Portal
 - End Gateway
 - End Portal